 The Dark mode is one of the best Android 10 features.
 You can simply enable the Dark mode on Android 10 under Settings > Display > Toggle on the Dark theme option.

 All devices with Android 9 Pie as the base OS have Dark mode, built-in, but enabling it may vary from one manufacturer to the next.
 Generally, this path should get you there: Settings > Display > Advanced > Device Theme > Dark.

 You should see the changes in your Quick Settings, volume slider, Google Discover Feed, and other parts of the system UI and select Google apps.

 The South Korean OEM brought Dark mode, last year, with the release of Android Pie-based One UI.
 By toggling it on, you could make the system settings, quick settings, notification menu, and system apps go dark.
 With Android 10’s native dark mode support, Samsung has managed to extend his repertoire, adding support to volume control, Bixby screen, and other areas.
 Toggling on Dark mode now also dims your home screen background.

 To turn it on, either check the quick toggles or go to Settings > Display > Toggle on Dark mode.

 OnePlus OxygenOS Dark theme

-Those on OxygenOS can also enable dark mode via the Settings > Display > Themes > Dark.
-These changes the appearance of settings, quick settings, app drawer, and system apps like dialer, messages, and contacts, but you’ll have to enable dark mode manually on other third-party apps.
+Those on OxygenOS can also enable dark mode by going into Settings > Display > Themes > Dark.
+This changes the appearance of settings, quick settings, app drawer, and system apps like dialer, messages, and contacts.
+It’s to be noted that you’ll have to enable dark mode manually on other third-party apps.